 This is Week #12 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 Fresh-ingredient salads rock.
 They're pretty and fresh and tasty and versatile.
 My husband and I make a killer fresh salad that rivals this one, and I'll share it before summer arrives.
 By the way, where is summer?
 We got teased with a bit of warm weather last week, so now the cold and snow and freezing rain are even harder to swallow.
 I'm not convinced that summer will ever welcome us into her warm embrace.